 4. Submission of Manuscripts

-5. Accepted Manuscripts
+5. Preparation of Manuscripts

 Saving the figures: Digital images in the PPT (PowerPoint), EPS or TIFF format are acceptable.
 The minimum resolution is 1,200 dpi for grayscales and color drawings, and 300 dpi for photographs.

 The corresponding author will receive a galley proof for one revision.
 Only printing errors can be corrected.
 If the galley proof is not returned before the deadline, the paper may be printed without corrections.

 Title page: The title page must include the title of the paper, the author’s full name, affiliations, address, the topic(s) of the manuscript (see section 1) and the running headline.
 The E-mail address, and Tel. and Fax. numbers of the author to whom all correspondence is to be addressed should also appear as a footnote.
 The title should be as concise and informative as possible.
 Multiple authors with different addresses must indicate their respective addresses with numerals.
 Place an asterisk after the name of the corresponding author.
 The abbreviated running headline should not exceed 40 characters.

 Main text: Subheadings can be used in the Materials and Methods and Results sections of Regular Papers.
 Use of footnotes is not recommended, but abbreviations, when necessary, can be defined in a single footnote inserted in the first page of the text.
 Define abbreviations and acronyms not listed in the section “Common abbreviation” when they first appear; thereafter directly use them.
 No need to define if they are no longer used.
 When appropriate, the Results and Discussion sections can be combined.

 Acknowledgements: After the Discussion section, Acknowledgements should be presented.
 Personal acknowledgements should only be made with the permission of the persons named.

-References: Arrange the citations in alphabetical order by first author, and number consecutively.
-If first author is same, arrange the citations by year of publication.
-If both first author and published year are same, arrange them in alphabetical order of second (or third, forth and fifth) author.
+References: Acceptable styles are shown in the examples below.
+Only full articles that have been published or are ‘in press’ can be included in the reference list.
+Unpublished or submitted papers should be referred to as such (e.g., M. E. Smith, unpublished), or as a personal communication in the text.
+In the text, references should be inserted in parentheses in date order, as follows: (McIntosh, 1996; Kamagata et al., 2000).
+The reference list should be in alphabetical order by first author.
+If the first author is the same, arrange the citations by year of publication.
+If both first author and published year are same, arrange them in alphabetical order of second (or third, fourth and fifth) author.
 The references should not include personal communications, unpublished data or manuscripts in preparation (can be mentioned parenthetically in the text).
-Journal names should be abbreviated according to the Chemical Abstracts Service Source Index (CASSI).
-Each citation must be complete: Do not use ibid., idem., etc. Articles written by more than 10 authors should be edited to show the first three authors and ‘et al’.
-Acceptable styles are shown in the examples below.
-For additional styles and formats, consult recent issues of M&E.
+Journal names should be abbreviated according to the Index Medicus.
+Each citation must be complete: Do not use ibid., idem., etc. Articles written by more than 8 authors should be edited to show the first six authors and ‘et al’.

-Important notice: The style for citing references in the main text changed from vol. 24, issue 1, 2009 in M&E as follows; “…as described previously (3, 6, 9).” and “ Minamisawa et al. (5) described…”.
+Important notice 1: The style for citing references in the main text changed from vol. 35, issue 1, 2020 in M&E as follows; “…as described previously (Takai et al., 2018; Nunoura et al., 2019).” and “ Takai et al. (2018) described…”.